awang104-2/aqw-tools/README.md

 A collection of various tools that can be used for AQW.
+This project relies on packet sniffing; please visit https://npcap.com/#download and follow the instructions to download npcap separately.
+This project is for educational purposes and use only.